 Morris West, a former Christian brother, achieved spectacular international success with his novels, selling some 60 million copies.
 The best-known are The Devil’s Advocate (1959), about a canonisation investigation in Italy, and The Shoes of the Fisherman (1963), about a fictional Slavic pope.
 Abuse of power in the Church was a frequent theme of his work.

-Christopher Koch’s novels, especially The Year of Living Dangerously, exhibited a Catholic sensibility without dealing with specifically Catholic themes.
+Christopher Koch’s novels, especially The Year of Living Dangerously and Out of Ireland, exhibited a Catholic sensibility without dealing with specifically Catholic themes.
 That is arguably true also of Martin Boyd, a Catholic at the end of his life.

 Originally atheist, McAuley converted to Catholicism in 1952 after a sojourn at a New Guinea Mission.
 He co-founded Quadrant magazine and defended classical values in poetry, art and politics in The End of Modernity.
 His ambitious epic Captain Quiros imagined a Catholic history for Australia … more>

 Social justice and political and legal theory

 Catholic thought has a distinctive economic and political position, stemming from Leo XIII’s 1891 encyclical Rerum Novarum.
 In contrast to capitalism and socialism, it sees the ideal society as arising from cooperation between independent families, businesses, unions and governments.
 These ideas were promoted especially by the Campion Society in Melbourne from the mid-1930s; the story is told in Race Mathews’ Of Labour and Liberty: Distributism in Victoria 1891-1966 (review) and in oral histories.
 Later government policies such as the Hawke Government’s Accord had some resemblance to distributism.

 Catholic philosophy implies an objective view of rights and social justice.
 Its philosophy of law requires that law implement abstract objective principles of justice rather than simply follow “black letter” rules and precedents.
 One of the leading world theorists is John Finnis from Adelaide, later Professor of Law and Legal Philosophy at Oxford.
 The effects were seen in the High Court’s 1992 Mabo decision recognising native title, where the precedent of terra nullius was overthrown as incompatible with the deep legal value of equality of persons.
 (The story is told in ch.
 15 of Corrupting the Youth.)